BugiDev/react-native-calendar-strip/README.md

   }
   ```
   This may be overridden by _datesBlacklist_.
-  * datesBlacklist: React.PropTypes.array - Dates that are disabled.
+  * datesBlacklist: PropTypes.array - Dates that are disabled.
 Same format as _datesWhitelist_.
 This overrides dates in _datesWhitelist_.

 ###### Show or hide components
-  * showMonth: React.PropTypes.bool - Show (default true) or hide (false) the month label.
+  * showMonth: PropTypes.bool - Show (default true) or hide (false) the month label.
-  * showDate: React.PropTypes.bool - Show (default true) or hide (false) all the dates.
+  * showDate: PropTypes.bool - Show (default true) or hide (false) all the dates.
-  * showDayName: React.PropTypes.bool - Show (default true) or hide (false) the day name label.
+  * showDayName: PropTypes.bool - Show (default true) or hide (false) the day name label.
-  * showDayNumber: React.PropTypes.bool - Show (default true) or hide (false) the day number label.
+  * showDayNumber: PropTypes.bool - Show (default true) or hide (false) the day number label.

 ###### Top level style
-  * style: React.PropTypes.any - Style for the top level CalendarStrip component
+  * style: PropTypes.any - Style for the top level CalendarStrip component

 ###### Icon
-  * iconLeft: React.PropTypes.any - Icon to be used for the left icon.
+  * iconLeft: PropTypes.any - Icon to be used for the left icon.
 It accepts require statement with url to the image (`require('./img/icon.png')`), or object with remote uri `{uri: 'http://example.com/image.png'}`
-  * iconRight: React.PropTypes.any  - Icon to be used for the right icon.
+  * iconRight: PropTypes.any  - Icon to be used for the right icon.
 It accepts require statement with url to the image (`require('./img/icon.png')`), or object with remote uri `{uri: 'http://example.com/image.png'}`
-  * iconStyle: React.PropTypes.any - Style that is applied to both left and right icons.
+  * iconStyle: PropTypes.any - Style that is applied to both left and right icons.
 It is applied before *iconLeftStyle* or *iconLeftStyle*.
-  * iconLeftStyle: React.PropTypes.any - Style for left icon.
+  * iconLeftStyle: PropTypes.any - Style for left icon.
 It will override all of the other styles applied to icons.
-  * iconRightStyle: React.PropTypes.any - Style for right icon.
+  * iconRightStyle: PropTypes.any - Style for right icon.
 It will override all of the other styles applied to icons.
-  * iconContainer: React.PropTypes.any - Style for the container of icons.
+  * iconContainer: PropTypes.any - Style for the container of icons.
 (Example usage is to add `flex` property to it so in the portrait mode, it will shrink the dates strip)
-  * leftSelector: React.PropTypes.any - Component for the left selector control.
+  * leftSelector: PropTypes.any - Component for the left selector control.
 May be an instance of any React component.
 This overrides the icon* props above.
 Passing in an empty array `[]` hides this control.
-  * rightSelector: React.PropTypes.any - same as above but for the right selector control.
+  * rightSelector: PropTypes.any - same as above but for the right selector control.

 ###### Header style and formatting
-  * calendarHeaderStyle: React.PropTypes.any - Style for the header text of the calendar.
+  * calendarHeaderStyle: PropTypes.any - Style for the header text of the calendar.
-  * calendarHeaderFormat: React.PropTypes.string - Format for the header text of the calendar.
+  * calendarHeaderFormat: PropTypes.string - Format for the header text of the calendar.
 For options, refere to [moments documentation](http://momentjs.com/docs/#/displaying/format/)

 ###### Date name and number styling
-  * dateNameStyle: React.PropTypes.any - Style for the name of the day on work days in dates strip.
+  * dateNameStyle: PropTypes.any - Style for the name of the day on work days in dates strip.
-  * dateNumberStyle: React.PropTypes.any - Style for the number of the day on work days in dates strip.
+  * dateNumberStyle: PropTypes.any - Style for the number of the day on work days in dates strip.
-  * weekendDateNameStyle: React.PropTypes.any - Style for the name of the day on weekend days in dates strip.
+  * weekendDateNameStyle: PropTypes.any - Style for the name of the day on weekend days in dates strip.
-  * weekendDateNumberStyle: React.PropTypes.any - Style for the number of the day on weekend days in dates strip.
+  * weekendDateNumberStyle: PropTypes.any - Style for the number of the day on weekend days in dates strip.
-  * styleWeekend: React.PropTypes.bool - (default true) Whether to style weekend dates separately.
+  * styleWeekend: PropTypes.bool - (default true) Whether to style weekend dates separately.
-  * highlightDateNameStyle: React.PropTypes.any - Style for the selected name of the day in dates strip.
+  * highlightDateNameStyle: PropTypes.any - Style for the selected name of the day in dates strip.
-  * highlightDateNumberStyle: React.PropTypes.any - Style for the selected number of the day in dates strip.
+  * highlightDateNumberStyle: PropTypes.any - Style for the selected number of the day in dates strip.

-  * disabledDateNameStyle: React.PropTypes.any - Style for disabled name of the day in dates strip (controlled by datesWhitelist & datesBlacklist).
+  * disabledDateNameStyle: PropTypes.any - Style for disabled name of the day in dates strip (controlled by datesWhitelist & datesBlacklist).
-  * disabledDateNumberStyle: React.PropTypes.any - Style for disabled number of the day in dates strip (controlled by datesWhitelist & datesBlacklist).
+  * disabledDateNumberStyle: PropTypes.any - Style for disabled number of the day in dates strip (controlled by datesWhitelist & datesBlacklist).
-  * disabledDateOpacity: React.PropTypes.number - (default 0.3) Opacity of disabled dates strip.
+  * disabledDateOpacity: PropTypes.number - (default 0.3) Opacity of disabled dates strip.
-  * customDatesStyles: React.PropTypes.array - Custom per-date styling, overriding the styles above.
+  * customDatesStyles: PropTypes.array - Custom per-date styling, overriding the styles above.
 Object format:
     * startDate: anything parseable by Moment.
     * endDate: (optional) specify a range.
 If no endDate is supplied, startDate is treated as a single date.
     * dateNameStyle: (optional, see above)